Race Nutrition

 Carbohydrate Loading:

-Classic carb-loading remains one of the most effective methods to maximize glycogen stores in muscles and liver.
-Professional riders consume 8-12 grams of carbohydrates per kilogram of body weight in the last 48 hours before the race.
+Classic carb-loading remains one of the most effective methods to maximize Liver Glycogen stores in muscles and liver.
+Professional riders consume 8-12 grams of Glycogen Precursors per kilogram of body weight in the last 48 hours before the race.
 For a 70 kg rider, this corresponds to 560-840 grams of carbohydrates daily.

 48h before start